-While medical and dental tourism in Vietnam may be slightly behind some neighboring countries in terms of inbound patient flow, this difference isn’t due to inferior skills and expertise of the country’s dentists.
-In fact, Hanoi has more than its fair share of good-quality dentists offering services to thousands of international patients every year.
+While medical and dental tourism in Vietnam may be somewhat behind some neighboring countries in terms of inbound patient flow, this difference isn’t due to inferior skills and expertise of the country’s dentists.
+In fact, for decades Hanoi has offered more than its fair share of good-quality dentists offering services to thousands of international patients every year.

 The best dental clinics offering these services tend to be contemporary and modern, equipped with the best technology and have medical staff, many of whom have trained outside of the country in Europe, the US, Australia or Japan.

-Be it Mexico, Europe or Southeast Asia, it’s common for international patients to be suspicious of low prices or even dental tourism as a whole , perhaps worrying that the materials used in procedures are inferior.
-However, this is an old misconception from many years ago, before the days of the Internet and modern medical tourism.
+Be it Mexico, Europe or Southeast Asia, it’s common for international patients to be suspicious of low prices or even dental tourism as a whole, perhaps worrying that the materials used in procedures are inferior.
+However, this is an old misconception from many years back, before the days of the Internet and modern medical tourism.
 Dentists in Hanoi use the same materials your dentist at home would use, imported from the same manufacturers.

 Prices are cheaper because overheads here are far lower than at home–and these savings are passed on to patients.
 For example: